sreegithub19/vercel_flask_app/README.md

 ?
 Set up and deploy “~/workspace/workon/flask-vercel”?
 [Y/n] y
 ?
 Which scope do you want to deploy to? your-vercel-account ?
 Link to existing project? [y/N] n
 ?
-What’s your project’s name? flask-vercel
+What’s your project’s name? flask-vercel-1
 ?
 In which directory is your code located? ./
 ...
 ```